MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-security.md

 [Learn more about controlling user access to environments](https://docs.microsoft.com/power-platform/admin/control-user-access).

 > [!NOTE]
 > Environments are sometimes referred to as "organizations" or "instances."
 Each of these terms refers to the same concept.
-The Power Apps user interface and documentation usually use the term "environment," while Dynamics 365 documentation usually uses the term "instance."

 ## Create a user and assign a license